jspolsky/branchController2/README.md

 You can connect your branchController to a LAN using the built-in ethernet port and control it from any kind of computer that speaks TCP/IP.
 We provide sample code in JavaScript showing how to do this.

-For a branchController to respond to network commands, it needs to be paired with a central PC in some way so that it can remember *which* branchController it is in a network of many.
-Your branchController has an *address* from 0 - 1023 (sort of like a DMX address, but not a DMX address) which you can set using the remote control.
+Every branchController needs an IP address.
+We use the private range of 172.16.0.0 - 172.16.255.255 for branchControllers.
+You set the IP address of your branchController by setting the third and the fourth octets to anything you want (but you can't set the fourth octet to 0 or 255).
+Then, your PC controller can simply connect to the server that will be running at this address and start sending commands.

 The process of setting the address is:

 * Physically unplug the network cable.
 You can only change the address when the network cable is unplugged.
 This is a precaution against accidentally changing the address of multiple devices at the same time because the IR receivers are too close together
 * Press and hold the `AUTO` button on the remote until the OLED screen switches into Address Programming mode
-* Use the Red, Green, and Blue up/down arrows to adjust the address.
-(Red does the 100's, Green does 10's, Blue does 1s).
+* Use the Red Up/Down to set the third octet and the Green Up/Down to set the fourth octet
 * When you have selected your new address press `AUTO` again to save it.
 * Put back the network cable.
-Your controller will connect to the central PC and start getting commands for the new address.
+Your controller will start listening for connections at this new IP address.

 About the project